michaelmawhinney/digitalocean-php-library/README.md

 # do-php-library

 DigitalOcean API v2 PHP Library is a set of PHP classes designed to interact with the DigitalOcean API v2.
-The aim of this project is to create a simple library that can be included with a single statement, without the need for Composer or any other autoloader.
+The aim of this project is to create a simple library that can be included easily without Composer or any other autoloader.

+## Requirements

+* PHP 5.3 or higher, with `cURL` enabled

 ## How to use

-You simply need to include or require `do-php-library.php` and provide the DigitalOcean classes with your access token.
+Simply include `do-php-library.php` and provide the `DigitalOceanClient` class with your access token.

 ## Code Example

-*You will need to replace the dummy token below with your actual DigitalOcean API access token.*
+*You will need to replace the dummy token below with your  DigitalOcean API access token.*

 ```
 <?php